 - 1 small jar of your favourite jam

 - ⅓ cup icing sugar

-- Mix together the flour and butter until it resemble bread crumbs.
+- Mix together the flour and butter until it resembles bread crumbs.

 - Then add the sugar and mix well.

 - Add the egg and a little water and mix.
 You are best to add a little water at a time until the dough comes together.